badgerloop-software/embedded-mbed/tests/README.md

         /**
          * OPTIONAL: Test teardown.
 If not defined, there is no teardown *
-         * NOTE: This is called after BTF test conclusion TODO REVIEW and teardown REVIEW TODO */ void teardown() {
+         * NOTE: This is called after BTF test conclusion and teardown */ void teardown() {
             // Add custom teardown here